tourbillonpy/tourbillon-linux/doc/source/configure.rst

 	}

-You can customize the database name, the retencion policy and the broker url.
+You can customize the database name, the hostname with which datapoints are tagged, the frequency at which measures are collected and the disks and partitions that you want to  colect metrics for.

 Enable the tourbillon-linux metrics collectors